awsdocs/aws-private-ca-user-guide/doc_source/PcaTerms.md

 # Terms and Concepts<a name="PcaTerms"></a>

-The following terms and concepts can help you as you work with AWS Certificate Manager Private Certificate Authority \(ACM Private CA\)\.
+The following terms and concepts can help you as you work with AWS Private Certificate Authority \(AWS Private CA\)\.

 **Topics**
 + [Trust](#terms-trust)